 Statement

-These works use humble materials and economic processes, which are intrinsic to the resulting forms.
-But a common aspect of all of my work is the tendency to give rise to the questions, “What am I looking at, how do I relate to it and how do I understand it?”
+A common aspect of all of my work is the tendency to give rise to the questions, “What am I looking at, how do I relate to it, and how do I understand it?”
 Such self-reflexive viewing is my goal, as an artist’s role is to remind us of our capacity to wonder.

 Bookmark and Share